 Recurring giving is important to nonprofits year-round, even when we are not in the middle of a pandemic.
 Recurring donors are people who make an ongoing commitment to support your nonprofit’s work and provide consistent, predictable revenue.
-And when there’s a crisis, that predictable donation becomes even more important to rely upon.
+And in 2020, that is indispensable to nonprofits. #GivingTuesday presents an opportunity to focus on recurring giving, to carry you through the end of this year and beyond.

 1. It’s a smaller ask